alejandrotoledoweb/ruby_capstone_web_scraper/README.md

  ## Specifications of the project

- You can find the specifiactions in this [link](https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8)
+ You can find the specifications in this [link](https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8)

  ## bin

- Within the `bin/` directory we generally put code that relates to running our actual program, running CLI applications Executable files are any files that contain instructions in a form that a computer's operating system or application can understand and follow.
+ Inside this folder, we save the main ruby file that use all the methods to run the app scraper.

  ## lib

-The `lib/` or Library directory in most Ruby programs and the app/.
+The `lib/` or Library directory we save all the methods that make the app runs properly.

 ## Built With